Rate this product

 Unlike any other design on the market today, the feather feeder is a special bird feeder that is controlled by a remote.
 The distribution of food and portion sizes is completely controlled by you.
 All you need to do is press a button to watch one full portion size be distributed to the opening area so the birds can enjoy.
 If you have a flock or colony of birds near your area you can even train them to respond to the sound of the remote control and appear in waiting at your bird feeder.

 The cost of Feather Feeder is $19.99 plus $7.99 shipping.
-The special TV offer allows you to receive a second Feather Feeder by paying the extra shipping fee of $9.99 for a total price of $37.97.
+The special TV offer allows you to receive a second Feather Feeder by paying an extra fee of $9.99 for a total price of $37.97.

 You can control the amount of bird seed you release with a remote.
 What's more, you can fill this unit with whatever bird seed you want and then just push a button.